We can’t wait to see you for #LitTX23, when we’ll gather again at the Hilton College Station & Conference Center.

 Q: Who is the annual conference for?

 A: Anyone interested in adult and family literacy in Texas is welcome at the conference.
 We believe that the people who will gain the most are instructors and program administrators at all levels, at community-based adult and family literacy organizations and nonprofits.

 We use the broadest definition of “literacy”, to include all of Adult Foundational Education: adult basic education, English as an additional language, high school equivalency, digital literacy, and workforce readiness, along with other kinds of teaching and learning.

 Q: Should volunteer teachers and tutors attend?

 A: Volunteers are welcome at the conference and we aim to create a schedule that has something for everyone, but the primary events we hold for volunteers are our free regional symposia – read more here.
 The primary audience for the conference is staff from community-based literacy organizations.

-Q: Will you be offering scholarships again in 2023?
+Q: Are you offering scholarships again in 2023?

 A: Yes!
 The generous funding from the Texas Workforce Commission that has made scholarships possible in the past has been renewed for another grant cycle.
-Scholarships are limited in number and restricted to those in non-federally funded programs.
+Scholarships are limited in number and restricted to those in non-federally funded programs at 501(c)(3)s.

 Q: What about professional development credit?